Donrwalsh/game/README.md

 [] All this bar stuff shouldn't be top level.

-[] Something is strange with the timing mechanism when the app is running on the Jenkins box.
+[] Bug: Something is strange with the timing mechanism when the app is running on the Jenkins box.
 Additionally I cannot acces the h2 console remotely.

+[] Bug: The @PathVariable annotation on the "/<numericId>" only works when there is no prefix, so something like "bars/<numericId>" throws a 404. whaaaat

+[] Some sort of popup when I get an error on action taken?